yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

 (cg-s)          Capital Gains - Short Term value (cg-l)          Capital Gains - Long Term value
-(rmc)           Row maths calculation is being applied (fmc)           Final maths calculation is being applied (txd)           Tax dates are being used
+(rmc)           Row maths calculation is being applied (pum)           Post UOR maths is being applied (will absorb into other UORs that consume this row) (for)           Formula is being applied
+(fda)           Format display adjustment is being applied (txd)           Tax dates are being used
 (uor: x)        Maths using another row(x) is being applied